-In the last few years, the interest in Bitcoin has skyrocketed nearly as much as its market value.
+In the last few years, the interest in Bitcoin has skyrocketed nearly as much as its market value, with many trading platforms like bitprofit available.
 We’ve all heard the stories of the lucky first adopters who bought early and have won big.
 However, since more and more people have been getting in on cryptocurrency action, there has been a growing demand for an easy way to spend your hard-earned coins.
 Bitcoin debit cards are a relatively new development and really show how cryptocurrencies have become a legitimate alternative banking choice.
 This article aims to help you understand what a Bitcoin debit card is and how they work.

 A Bitcoin debit card is much like a regular debit card but there are a few key differences.
 Much like a regular bank account, you will have an amount of money sitting in there, however in this case that amount is linked to the value of the Bitcoins you own.
 All transfers and exchanges are generally run through an app that is linked to your card.
 The debit cards are prepaid, so you load up your card with a certain amount of Bitcoins.
 This amount then sits in your account and the monetary value fluctuates with the market price.
 You could load your card with what was 100 dollars worth of bitcoin and find the next day it is only worth 50.

 As mentioned on hedgewithcrypto, some cards also offer the benefit of being able to have multiple cryptocurrencies linked to your account at once.
 This is great if you want to pick and choose where you want to cash out or decide to spread the cost across your portfolio.
 You can also get some nice perks from these debit cards, like a certain percentage of transactions given as cashback.
 However, these accounts can come with fees for transactions and ATM withdrawals as well.
 As you can see, a Bitcoin debit card is not much different from a regular card but the amount of money you have available fluctuates with market value.